-- 216. Because tenofovir is primarily cleared out of the body by the kidneys, a patient experiences even greater exposure to tenofovir as the kidneys become impaired-causing even greater harm.
+258. Because tenofovir is primarily cleared out of the body by the kidneys, a patient experiences even greater exposure to tenofovir as the kidneys become impaired-causing even greater harm.
 As a result, early detection is key to preventing serious, potentially irreversible renal injury.
 Frequent monitoring for TDF-induced toxicity is also critical because patients are typically asymptomatic in the early stages.
-Gilead, however, downplayed the risks of TDF and the need to carefully monitor all patients in order to inflate sales. - 217.
+Gilead, however, downplayed the risks of TDF and the need to carefully monitor all patients in order to inflate sales.

 During the first years Viread was on the market, Gilead relied on Viread sales for a significant portion of its operating income.
 For 2002, Viread's first full year on the market, Viread sales comprised 53% of Gilead's total product sales.
-In 2003, Viread accounted for 68% of Gilead's total product sales. - 218.
-Gilead stated in its 2002 10-K that its operations would suffer if Viread did not maintain or increase its market acceptance.
-Gilead also stated that if additional safety issues were reported for Viread, this could "significantly reduce or limit our sales and adversely affect our results of operations."
-Gilead made similar statements in its 2003 and 2004 10-K filings. - 219.
-To make sure that safety issues did not depress or slow the growth of Viread sales, which were crucial to Gilead's operations, Gilead dramatically increased its sales force and marketing budget, and trained its sales representatives to deceptively represent Viread's safety profile.
+In 2003, Viread accounted for 68% of Gilead's total product sales.

+260. Gilead stated in its 2002 10-K that its operations would suffer if Viread did not maintain or increase its market acceptance.
+Gilead also stated that if additional safety issues were reported for Viread, this could "significantly reduce or limit our sales and adversely affect our results of operations."62 Gilead made similar statements in its 2003 and 2004 10-K filings.

+261. To make sure that safety issues did not depress or slow the growth of Viread sales, which were crucial to Gilead's operations, Gilead dramatically increased its sales force and marketing budget, and trained its sales representatives to deceptively represent Viread's safety profile.
 At the direction of Gilead's senior management, Gilead representatives told doctors that Viread was a "miracle drug," "extremely safe," and "extremely well-tolerated" with "no toxicities."
 Gilead's sales representatives did not tell doctors the facts: that Viread posed significant risks to patients' kidneys and bones.

-&lt;sup>62 Gilead Sciences, Inc. Form 10-K for the fiscal year ended Dec.
-31, 2002 at 24 available at https://www.sec.gov/Archives/edgar/data/882095/000104746903008695/a2105292z10-k.htm.